 Be careful when entering the things you want to avoid: The system ignores capitalization, so typing “CATS,” for example, will also mute “cATs.”

 If you get tired of Twitter and decide to delete your account, you don’t have to consign your old posts to obscurity: Twitter lets you download your past activity as an archive.
 Even if you aren’t abandoning Twitter, this archive can come in handy, providing backed-up proof of what you’ve said and when.
 And it’s much easier to search through this local archive by year or by month than it is to sift through your previous posts on the actual Twitter website.

-To archive your account, go to the Twitter settings page online and click Request your archive.
+To archive your account, go to the Twitter settings page online, and under Your account click on Download an archive of your data.
 When Twitter has prepared your past activity for download, you’ll receive an emailed link.
 Click it to download a compressed HTML file containing all of your tweets, from the very first to the latest one.

 7. Give your devices their own accounts

 Want to share with your friends every time you hit a target with your Fitbit, go on a bike ride with Strava, or turn the temperature down on your Nest thermostat?
 Thanks to the wonders of IFTTT (If This Then That), a free web service that connects all kinds of apps together, you can give smart devices the power to brag about your progress on Twitter.

 The first step is to sign up for a free account at iffttt.com and connect the specific apps you want to use.
 Once you’ve done that, you can start building little programs called applets.
 Even beginners can put applets together, and IFTTT guides you through the whole process.
 In this situation, you’ll need an applet that responds to a trigger—say a ping from your fitness tracker that says you’ve hit your target—with a corresponding action—in this case, a tweet.